-While the Government was virtually neglecting the western country of the Plains, private enterprise had been slowly prying open its secrets, and individuals were finding their uncertain way along its water courses, or across its sun browned prairie.
-The fur trade was the powerful magnet which thus early drew westward hardy adventurers by the score.
-Very few of the names of those who first trod the Plains have been preserved even upon the records of the great fur companies.
+While the Government was neglecting the western country of the Plains, private enterprise had been slowly prying open its secrets, and individuals were finding their uncertain way along its watercourses or across its sun-browned prairie.
+The fur trade was the powerful magnet that thus early drew westward hardy adventurers by the score.
+Very few names of those who first trod the Plains have been preserved even upon the records of the great fur companies.
 They were generally obscure, illiterate men, possessing little except their rifles and traps, living for long years in the depths of the wilderness, only occasionally appearing amid the haunts of pioneer civilization with their packs of furs.
-Sometimes they traveled in independent parties for protection against Indians, some were free trappers, others were enrolled upon the lists of the organized fur companies and worked under orders.
-In either case they necessarily led hard, wild lives, continually filled with adventure and personal peril.
+Sometimes they traveled in independent parties for protection against Indians, some were free trappers, and others were enrolled upon the lists of the organized fur companies and worked under orders.
+Either way, they necessarily led hard, wild lives, continually filled with adventure and personal peril.

-These men, roughly clothed, living on wild game, their safety constantly menaced, were the true Western pathfinders, digging continually deeper year by year into the vast wilderness, and from their ranks, came those competent guides who were later to lead organized expeditions to the Western Ocean.
-During the forty years following the Louisiana Purchase, the people of the East possessed hardly the slightest conception of its immense value.
-The one considerable commercial attraction it offered during this period was its wealth of furs, and during nearly half a century this was its sole business of importance.
+These men, roughly clothed, living on wild game, their safety constantly menaced, were the true Western pathfinders, digging continually deeper into the vast wilderness each year.
+From their ranks came those competent guides who were later to lead organized expeditions to the Western Ocean.
+During the 40 years following the Louisiana Purchase, the people of the East possessed hardly the slightest conception of its immense value.
+The one considerable commercial attraction it offered during this period was its wealth of furs, and this was its sole business of importance for nearly half a century.

 Hiram Martin Chittenden, in his book, The American Fur Trade of the far West, said:

-So valuable was this preliminary work in exploration that the able historian of the movement seems fully justified in his statement, that these often unknown men were the true pathfinders, and not those official explorers who came later, yet have been accorded the proud title.
+So valuable was this preliminary work in exploration that the able historian of the movement seems fully justified in his statement that these often unknown men were the true pathfinders and not those official explorers who came later yet have been accorded the proud title.
 Nothing in western geography was ever discovered by Government expeditions after 1840.
-It was every mile of it known previously to trader and trapper.
+It was every mile of it known previously to traders and trappers.

 Some Noteworthy Trappers

-In 1807, John Colter, a member of Lewis and Clark’s party, discharged on the Missouri River, immediately turned back into the wilderness, where he remained for years, making important discoveries, including that region now known as Yellowstone Park.
+In 1807, John Colter, a member of Lewis and Clark’s party, was discharged on the Missouri River and immediately turned back into the wilderness, where he remained for years, making important discoveries, including that region now known as Yellowstone Park.

-John Potts, another Lewis and Clark man, accompanied him until he was killed by Indians.
-The full story of these individual wanderers, over plain and mountain, can never be written.
-Very few of the names, or the adventures met with, have been preserved, and the most of the men perished alone in the wilderness.
+John Potts, another Lewis and Clark man, accompanied him until Indians killed him.
+The whole story of these individual wanderers, over plain and mountain, can never be written.
+Very few of the names or the adventures met with have been preserved, and most of the men perished alone in the wilderness.

-Among organized fur-traders the earliest name of any prominence is that of Manuel Lisa, of St. Louis, Missouri.
-With him were associated Pierre Menard and William Morrison, of Kaskaskia, Illinois.
-As early as 1807, these men began operations on the Plains, gradually advancing into the mountains, establishing trading posts along the Missouri River, and as far away as the mouth of the Big Horn River.
-These men were compelled to fight the Indians as well as conduct trade with them, and their yearly reports were as full of adventure as of business.
-Of all the Plains tribes the Arikara of South Dakota caused the most trouble, although the Sioux were also frequently found hostile.
+Manuel Lisa of St. Louis, Missouri, is the earliest name of any prominent among organized fur traders.
+With him were Pierre Menard and William Morrison of Kaskaskia, Illinois.
+As early as 1807, these men began operations on the Plains, gradually advancing into the mountains, establishing trading posts along the Missouri River and as far away as the mouth of the Big Horn River.
+These men were compelled to fight the Indians and conduct trade with them, and their yearly reports were as full of adventure as of business.
+Of all the Plains tribes, the Arikara of South Dakota caused the most trouble, although the Sioux were also frequently found hostile.
 In the mountains, the Blackfoot were almost continually upon the warpath.

 Adventures of Ezekiel Williams